microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/Readme.md

 ### Actions

 * Create a Azure Migrate Project
+💥 **To be able to create a Business Case, make sure to select Europe as the Geography for the Azure Migrate Project**
 * Deploy a Azure Migrate Appliance
 * Create a continous disvovery of your source environment